spacetelescope/webbpsf/docs/jwst.rst

 SI WFE
 ------

-(Not yet available)
+SI internal WFE measurements are from ISIM CV3 testing (See JWST-RPT-032131 by David Aronstein et al.).

-SI WFE will most likely be added to the entrance pupil, prior to the MSA image plane.
-This model is still under development.
+The ISIM CV3 data on their own do not indicate how the sources of WFE are distributed within the NIRSpec optical train.
+For simulation purposes here, the SI WFE measurements are allocated as 1/3 in the foreoptics, prior to the MSA image plane, and 2/3 in the spectrograph optics, after the MSA image plane.
+This follows a recommendation from Maurice Te Plate of the NIRSpec team, based on metrology and testing of the NIRSpec flight model optics.

 NIRISS
 ======